BagelOrb/topic_analysis/README.md

 It therefore suffers from the same limitations as mentioned above.

 ## Dataset considerations
 If a topic is prevalent throughout the dataset, we need another dataset to discover that fact.
 If most documents are about customer service than this fact might be interesting or not, depending on whether the dataset was specifically chosen from customer service data or not.
-The fact that most data is about costomer service might be news to the company.
+The fact that most data is about customer service might be news to the company.
 It might therefore be interesting to compare the dataset to other data in order to find out which topics are prevalent in the datasat which aren't prevalent in other data.

 How many topics would we expect?
 This depends on what the questioner means by 'topic'.
 We could divide the data into very general topics like ['discussion', 'complaint', 'inspirational'], or we could divide the data into more specialized topics such as ['games', 'faith', 'science', 'transport', etc.].
 The number of topics we expect depends on how we mean to ask the question.
-We could therefore expect there to be a number of local optima when we try to optimize the number of topics in any topic analysis - each of which would be a valid strategy for answering the qeustion.
+We could therefore expect there to be a number of local optima when we try to optimize the number of topics in any topic analysis - each of which would be a valid strategy for answering the question.

 What do we want to learn?
 Analyzing data without asking a specific question is like looking through a haystack not sure if you want to find a needle or a piece of hay.
 We should always be aware of the company for which we analyze data so that we can interpret what the results of our topic analysis means for that wider context.